-In a guinea pig maximisation test (GPMT) conducted according to OECD TG 406, intradermal induction was performed on female Dunkin Hartley guinea pigs (10/dose) using 0.1% of the chemical in arachis oil and topical induction with 50% of the chemical in acetone.
+In a GPMT conducted according to OECD TG 406, intradermal induction was performed on female Dunkin Hartley guinea pigs (10/dose) using 0.1% of the chemical in arachis oil and topical induction with 50% of the chemical in acetone.
 The animals were challenged with 25 and 50% of the chemical in acetone.
 In the first reading (24 hours after challenge), reactions were reported in 8/10 animals at 25% challenge, and in 9/10 animals at 50% challenge during the first reading.
-In the second reading (48 hours after challenge), reactions were reported in 9/10 animals at 25% challenge, and in 8/10 animals at 25% challenge.

-50% challenge.
-In the third reading (72 hours after challenge), reactions were reported in 9/10 animals at 25% challenge, and in 9/10 animals at 50% challenge (REACH n.d.).
+In the second reading (48 hours after challenge), reactions were reported in 9/10 animals at 25% challenge, and in 8/10 animals at 50% challenge.
+In the third reading (72 hours after challenge), reactions were reported in 9/10 animals at 50% challenge, and in 8/10 animals at 25% challenge.